 Electric blankets and heating pads can be hand-washed, or machine washed, depending on the model and the material.
 It is always a good idea to read the instruction manual of each model carefully to understand how they can be washed safely, making sure the circuits and the fabric are not damaged.
 Spending a few minutes to read the instruction manual will let you know some unknown function or learn something to avoid problems with the new product.

-Types of bed warmers: mat heaters and electric blankets
+Types of bed warmers: Mat Heater and Electric Blanket

 The term bed warmer is normally used for all products that use electricity to heat the surface of the bed.
+They are available as electric blanket double, king size electric blanket and single electric blanket.
 It is important to distinguish between thermal mat heaters, to be placed between the sheets and the mattress, and electric throws or blankets that replace duvets and traditional wool blankets.
 The former offer greater efficiency from the point of consumption, since all the heat generated by them stays in the bed, and are subject to less wear and tear over time, because they are laid on the mattress are less likely to form wrinkles.

 Heated throw blankets are less efficient, as half of the heat produced is actually dispersed towards the ceiling.
 On the other hand, they offer more versatility, as they can also be used on a sofa replacing a normal blanket, and even when travelling, when equipped with a battery power system or with connected to the cigar lighter socket.